IFRS updates

 FAQs about Latest IFRS updates

-The primary changes include FRS 102 amendments for lease accounting and revenue recognition, effective January 2026.
-Listed companies also prepare for IFRS 18 and IFRS 19, effective January 2027.
+The key updates include the implementation of FRS 102 amendments effective January 2026 (covering lease accounting, revenue recognition, and fair value) and preparation for IFRS 18 and IFRS 19, which take effect from January 2027.

 How do FRS 102 requirements differ from full IFRS?+